Jeff Bagwell: Draft and minor leagues

-The Red Sox selected Jeff Bagwell in the fourth round of the 1989 Major League Baseball draft.
+The Boston Red Sox selected Bagwell in the fourth round (110th overall) of the 1989 Major League Baseball draft.
 Throughout his career, Barry Axelrod served as his agent.
-For his first professional assignment, the Red Sox appointed Bagwell to the Winter Haven Red Sox of the Florida State League in 1989, where he batted .310 with two home runs.
-In 1990, while playing for the AA New Britain Red Sox, Bagwell won the Eastern League Most Valuable Player Award.
+For his first professional assignment, the Red Sox appointed Bagwell to the Single-A Winter Haven Red Sox of the Florida State League in 1989, where he batted .310 with two home runs.
+In 1990, while playing for the Double-A New Britain Red Sox, Bagwell won the Eastern League Most Valuable Player Award.
 In 136 games with New Britain, he batted .333 with 160 hits, four home runs (HR), 61 runs batted in (RBI), 34 doubles, seven triples, 73 bases on balls (BB or walks), 57 strikeouts (SO), .422 on-base percentage (OBP), .457 slugging percentage (SLG) and .880 on-base plus slugging percentage (OPS).
 He finished first in the league in hits and doubles, second in batting, OBP and OPS, fourth in walks, fifth in SLG, ninth in runs scored and tenth in RBI.

 Late in the 1990 season, the Red Sox, who were in search of relief pitching to improve their chances of making the playoffs, contacted the Houston Astros about Larry Andersen.
 Stan Benjamin, who scouted the New England region for the Astros, recommended that they ask for Bagwell in return.
-The Astros initially hesitated owing to his sparse home run production, but Benjamin persuaded them, quipping that New Britain's Beehive Field was so large that "Babe Ruth couldn’t hit home runs in that ballpark."
+The Astros initially hesitated owing to his sparse home run production, but Benjamin persuaded them, quipping that New Britain's Beehive Field was so large that "Babe Ruth couldn't hit home runs in that ballpark."
 On August 30, 1990, the Red Sox took the Astros' offer.
 The trade is now considered one of the most one-sided trades in baseball history; in 2001, ESPN's readers named it the second-worst trade in sports history, behind only the Red Sox trading Ruth to the New York Yankees.
-Although Andersen pitched well down the stretch in 1990 — he allowed three runs in 22 innings — to help the Red Sox secure the American League East division title on the final day of the season, the Oakland Athletics swept them out of the American League Championship Series (ALCS).
+Although Andersen pitched well down the stretch in 1990, he allowed three runs in 22 innings to help the Red Sox secure the American League East division title on the final day of the season, the Oakland Athletics swept them out of the American League Championship Series (ALCS).
 They then lost Andersen after the season when he was declared a "new-look" free agent due to the third collusion settlement.